bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:08 AM CT, May 19</p>
+<p class="updated_time"> Latest data: 06:52 AM CT, May 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 81°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Today's high is 83°, which is 6° **warmer** than yesterday.
+Tomorrow is expected to be 16° *colder* than today.

 Currently:

-- 65°
+- 67°
-- Breezy and Mostly Cloudy
+- Mostly Cloudy
-- 93% humidity
+- 91% humidity
-- 12 mph wind
+- 15 mph wind
-- 64% cloud cover
+- 72% cloud cover
 - 32 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
 - 0.16 inches of rain expected in the next 48 hours